Jet User Guide

 Using Math Libraries

 The intel math kernel library (MKL) provides a wide variety of optimized math libraries including “BLAS, LAPACK, ScaLAPACK, sparse solvers, fast Fourier transforms, vector math, and more.”
-The product documentation can be found here.
+Click the link for product documentation

 Below are provided several examples that should help most of the users on our system.